How Libraries Can Demonstrate the Impact of Community Health Programs

 Why Evaluation Strengthens Library–Public Health Partnerships

 Public health organizations rely heavily on data and evaluation.
-Libraries that can demonstrate program outcomes become stronger partners in community health initiatives.
+Libraries that can demonstrate meaningful outcomes become much stronger partners in community health initiatives.

 Evaluation helps libraries: